Sofacosta/galactic-age-calculator/README.md

-# TITLE OF PROJECT
+# Galactic Age Calculator
-#### Independent project #3 for Epicodus
+#### Independent project #5 for Epicodus
-#### Project initiated: 01-22-2021
+#### Project initiated: 03-11-2021
 #### By Sofia Acosta
 ## Project Description
-This is my indepentent project to showcase the lesson learned last week: Arrays and Loops.
-It is an application that will take a number from a user and will return a range of numbers and statements using arrays and loops.
-A user should be able to enter a new number and see different results over and over again.
+This is my indepentent project to showcase the lesson learned on the past couple of weeks: Test Driven Development and Environment with Javascript.
+This is an application that determines a user's age based on a planet's solar years.

 ## Specs

 ```